inv4fee2020/pli_node_conf/node_autosetup.md

         ./pli_node_scripts.sh fullnode

-   - NOTE: At the UFW enable section of the install, you may notice your terminal pause when the warning about the journal rotation.
+   - **NOTE:** At the UFW enable section of the install, you may notice your terminal pause when the warning about the journal rotation.
 This is an intermittent occurance that simply requires user input.

    IF you are presented with this scenario, simply press `q` followed by `enter`..

-                ## Setup: Enable Firewall...
+        ## Setup: Enable Firewall..

         ● ufw.service - Uncomplicated firewall
              Loaded: loaded (/lib/systemd/system/ufw.service; enabled; vendor preset: enabled)
              Active: active (exited) since Thu 2022-04-21 08:49:28 UTC; 4min 22s ago
                Docs: man:ufw(8)
             Process: 413 ExecStart=/lib/ufw/ufw-init start quiet (code=exited, status=0/SUCCESS)
-                   Main PID: 413 (code=exited, status=0/SUCCESS)
+           Main PID: 413 (code=exited, status=0/SUCCESS

         Warning: journal has been rotated since unit was started, output may be incomplete.
         Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?
 Firewall is active and enabled on          system startup